Home/Loan Types/Rental Property Loans in Boston, MA

 Frequently Asked Questions

-What is DSCR and how does it affect my loan qualification?
+What is DSCR and how does it affect qualification?

-DSCR (Debt Service Coverage Ratio) measures whether a property generates enough rental income to cover its mortgage payments.
-We calculate DSCR by dividing monthly rental income by monthly debt service.
-Most rental property loans require DSCR of 1.20 or higher, meaning the property generates 20% more income than the mortgage payment requires.
-We may consider DSCR as low as 1.0 for strong borrowers or properties in appreciating markets.
+Debt Service Coverage Ratio measures whether a rental property generates sufficient income to cover its mortgage payment.
+We calculate DSCR by dividing the property's net operating income by its annual debt service.
+Our standard rental loans require a DSCR of 1.20 or higher, meaning the property generates 20 percent more income than its debt service requires.
+For strong locations or experienced borrowers, we consider down to 1.0 in certain cases.

-Can I use future rental income to qualify for the loan?
+Can I use projected market rents to qualify if the property is vacant?

-Do you offer loans for properties with current tenants in place?
+Do you offer loans for occupied properties with existing tenants?

 Can I finance multiple rental properties under one loan?